geeknik/my-awesome-stars/README.md

 - [chkr1011/Wirehome.Core](https://github.com/chkr1011/Wirehome.Core) - Wirehome.Core is a home automation system written in C# targeting .NET Core.
 It runs on Linux, Windows and macOS.
 - [H4NM/WhoYouCalling](https://github.com/H4NM/WhoYouCalling) - Records an executable's network activity into a Full Packet Capture file (.pcap) and much more.
 - [2Retr0/GodotOceanWaves](https://github.com/2Retr0/GodotOceanWaves) - FFT-based ocean-wave rendering, implemented in Godot
-- [MaelikR/Photon-Fusion-Third-Person-Networked-Game-Base](https://github.com/MaelikR/Photon-Fusion-Third-Person-Networked-Game-Base) - This project is a third-person multiplayer game using Unity with Photon Fusion for networking.
-The game features a third-person controller setup with player movement, camera management using Cinemachi
 - [reecdeep/segugio](https://github.com/reecdeep/segugio) - Segugio allows the execution and tracking of critical steps in the malware detonation process, from clicking on the first stage to extracting the malware's final stage configuration.
 - [Adisol07/ReasoningAI](https://github.com/Adisol07/ReasoningAI) - Open source alternative to OpenAI o1 reasoning model
 - [AElfProject/AElf](https://github.com/AElfProject/AElf) - An AI-enhanced cloud-native layer-1 blockchain network.